 The U.S Pacific Island EEZs managed by the Council are surrounded by large and diverse fisheries targeting pelagic species.
-The International Module contains reported catches of pelagic species in the entire Pacific Ocean by fleets of Pacific Island nations and distant water fishing nations and information for a SAFE report that includes the most recent assessment information in relation to status determination criteria.
+The International Module contains reported catches of pelagic species in the entire Pacific Ocean by fleets of Pacific Island nations and distant water fishing nations as well as information essential for a SAFE report including the most recent assessment information relative to status determination criteria.
 Fishery trends in the entire Pacific Ocean are illustrated for the purse seine, longline and pole-and-line fisheries.
-Table 41 through Table 43 provide the U.S. longline landings as submitted to the Western and Central Pacific Fisheries Commission (WCPFC) and Inter-American Tropical Tuna Commission (IATTC).
+Tables 41 through 43 provide the U.S. longline landings as submitted to the Western and Central Pacific Fisheries Commission (WCPFC) and Inter-American Tropical Tuna Commission (IATTC).